andrew/vid/README.md

 Some classes of vulnerability fit the model badly: a bug that consists of an absent check or call has no canonical bytes to point at, and researchers describing the same missing-check finding may pick different enclosing functions and converge less reliably.
 Bugs in configuration files, build descriptors, algorithm choice, or default values stretch the model further, and the construction is sharpest for vulnerabilities with a definite sink such as a dangerous call, a tainted write, or a misused API.

-Adversarial use is out of scope for this draft, which assumes participants acting in good faith.
+Adversarial use is out of scope.
+The model assumes participants acting in good faith.
 Attackers trying to mint colliding identifiers or precompute VIDs over public code to claim credit are not defended against, and the model also does not address coordinated mis-attribution between parties exchanging lists.

 The same bytes in multiple packages produce one VID, and the package mapping lives in the surrounding record rather than in the identifier itself.
 When to tell the maintainer, when to publish, and what to share with whom remain human decisions outside the spec's scope, and advisory databases are welcome to carry VIDs as aliases (the scheme is more useful if they do), but the construction depends on no database existing.